-If your horse or pony is grazing a pasture from the time the ground thaws in early spring, he will be introduced to the new growth of grass naturally.
+The key is a gradual transition.
+If your horse or pony is grazing in the same pasture from the time the ground thaws in early spring, it will be introduced to the new growth of grass in a slow, natural transition.
 Many people keep herds of ponies this way without a problem.
-Often though, our horses are eating only dry hay all winter.
-Chances are they are getting plenty of good nutrition from this.
-However, if you make the switch from a hay diet to lush growing grass suddenly problems can occur.

-It’s tempting to turn your horse out in the spring and watch him enjoy that beautiful green grass.
-However, doing so may endanger his health, or be fatal.
-Err on the side of caution when introducing pasture.
-Go slowly, and make sure that your horse or pony doesn’t gorge on too much of a good thing.
+It’s tempting to turn your horse out in the spring and watch it enjoy that beautiful green grass.
+However, doing so may endanger its health, or even foster potentially fatal diseases such as diabetes and heart disease.
+Err on the side of caution when introducing your horse to pasture.
+Go slowly and make sure that your horse or pony doesn’t gorge on too much of a good thing.